thechamppc/A-Student-Enrollment-Form-Using-JsonPowerDB/README.md

 * Created a form to save student data in school database using bootstrap
 * Connecetd token using javascript and AJAX.
 * Used predefined functions of jpdb common.js.
-* Added a Readme file
+* Added a Readme.md file

 ## Sources
 * https://careers.login2explore.com/